canonical/checkbox/tools/release/README.md

 process relies on Launchpad builders, and they may be down or very busy.
 This might prevent building the packages and snaps from being built.

-## When can you relase a new beta version
+## When can you release a new beta version

 A new beta version will be automatically released by the canary validation process.
 When this process passes, it moves the `beta` branch to the latest